Free Osceola County Public Records: Look Up Information on Anyone

 It’s important to understand which record custodian within the county maintains arrest records.
 If the county sheriff’s office does not maintain the county jail, search directly for the jail in any search engine, and you will likely locate an online directory for inmates.

 In the event that a county sheriff or jail search does not provide the results you’re looking for online, you can contact the county jail by phone or email or reach out to one of the local police departments to see if they were the arresting agency.
-If you know where an incident or arrest took place, contact the nearest local police department or look at their online sites for current arrest logs.

-Find Out if Someone Is in Jail for Free via the Osceola County Department of County Commissioners’ Arrest Report
+Determine if Someone Is in Jail for Free via the Osceola County Department of County Commissioners’ Arrest Report

 The Osceola County Corrections Facility is no longer controlled by the Osceola County Sheriff’s Department but instead, it’s operated by the Department of County Commissioners.1 The facility houses all persons charged with committing a crime in Osceola County, including every city, town, and neighborhood within the county.